-With a recently revived love and lust for nature; I went searching on Google Maps for designated sites to find interesting flora and fauna easily in the local area.
+With a recently revived love for nature; I went searching on Google Maps for natural attractions in Brighton & Hove; designated sites to find interesting flora and fauna easily in the local area.
 Knowing that there are at least 8 Local Nature Reserves (LNR) and wildlife parks across Brighton & Hove, I was disappointed to find that only 3 were pinned on Google Maps and only 1 recorded as an LNR.

 As a regular contributor to Google Maps, with a healthy Local Guide rating and several Google awards for: helping others get the right info about places on Google, bringing locations to life with amazing photos and videos of places people care about and adding important info about places.